2025 Food Systems Innovation Challenge - Nature-based Solutions edition

 In the quest to address pressing global challenges such as climate change, biodiversity loss, and food security, the concept of Nature-based solutions in food systems is emerging.
 Amongst the growing recognition of the Nature-based solutions potential, nations worldwide endeavour to transform their food systems for a future of abundance and equity.

-The Nature-based Solutions in Food Systems Challenge strives to cultivate youth engagement and entrepreneurship by actively involving young individuals in national efforts concerning socially and environmentally sustainable food systems.
+The Food Systems Innovation Challenge - Nature-based Solutions edition strives to cultivate youth engagement and entrepreneurship by actively involving young individuals in national efforts concerning socially and environmentally sustainable food systems.

 The students in the challenge are provided with connections to influential stakeholders, access to high-level events and (knowledge) support from universities to transform their ideas into reality.